Jeevz-app/paylocifier/README.md

 Paylocifier is a Ruby gem built by Jeevz (Cardinal Fez Inc) to facilitate interacting with the Paylocity API.

-Put your Ruby code in the file `lib/paylocifier`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation

 Add this line to your application's Gemfile: